Entanglement propagation in thermalization of an isolated quantum system: Propagation of entanglement entropy

 \section{Propagation of entanglement entropy}

 We compare time-evolution of EE for the three models in order to study propagation of EE in detail.
 We evaluate EE for the subsystem R with the length $d$ on the right end of the bulk part as shown in Fig.~\ref{figmodel}. $\ell=N-d$ denotes the distance for entanglement to travel from the left end to the subsystems.
-We set the size of the bulk part $N=10$, for which we confirmed that the ECI model exhibits thermalization but the CI and TI models do not.
+We calculate EEs for each model with $N=14$.
 It is expected that a comparison between these three models reveals the role of entanglement for thermalization.